-- Any intentional act committed by you, your family or anyone acting with your consent
+Intentional acts committed by you, your family or anyone acting with your permission

-- Repairs carried out by the tenant with your consent
+Repairs carried out with your permission, including do-it-yourself repairs

-- Loss or damage that arises due to keys being provided for property inspections
+Loss or damage from giving out property keys for inspections

-- The tenant using the property for trade, manufacturing or childcare with your knowledge or consent
+The tenant using the property for a business like childcare or a salon, especially with your knowledge

-Do policies cover me against damage caused by tenants’ pets?
+Does my policy cover damage caused by pets?

-No, landlord insurance is not designed to cover damage to the home caused by tenants’ pets.
-But you may be able to add on pet liability coverage, which helps to cover legal costs if a tenants pet bites someone or damages a neighbor’s property.
+No, landlord insurance is not designed to cover damage to the home caused by your tenants’ pets.
+But you might find add-on pet liability coverage in case a pet bites someone or damages a neighbor’s property.